utility-server/documents/TERMS_AND_CONDITIONS.md

 ### 1.1 Agreement to Terms

+**⚠️ IMPORTANT: BY REGISTERING FOR, ACCESSING, OR USING UTILITY SERVER SERVICES, YOU AUTOMATICALLY AND UNCONDITIONALLY AGREE TO:**
+- **These Terms and Conditions**
+- **Privacy Policy**
+- **Service Level Agreement (SLA)**
+- **Disclaimer**
+- **Non-Disclosure Agreement (NDA)**
+- **All other policies incorporated by reference**

+**Your use of the Services constitutes your acceptance of all these documents.
+If you do not agree, you must not use our Services.**

+---

 By accessing, registering for, or using any Utility Server services ("Services"), including SPIDER, RHINO, MARLIN, and associated tools, you ("Customer," "User," or "you") agree to be bound by these Terms and Conditions ("Terms," "Agreement").

+**Utility Server is a product of DNS Stack Private Limited**, a company incorporated in India (CIN: U62099UP2025PTC223463).
+References to "Utility Server," "we," "us," or "our" in these Terms refer to DNS Stack Private Limited operating the Utility Server brand and services.

+**Subsidiary**: Techtonic Systems Media and Research LLC (https://techtonic.systems) is a subsidiary of DNS Stack Private Limited.

 If you are entering into this Agreement on behalf of a company or other legal entity, you represent that you have the authority to bind such entity to these Terms.

 ### 1.2 Age Requirement